samarjaffal/hellochain-sol/README.md

+# HelloChain

+Welcome to HelloChain!
+This project is just for testing and practices purposes.
+People can send a new hello and interact with the blockhain 🌐
 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.